 A student’s academic standing is determined by the cumulative grade point average.
 In order to graduate, the student must earn a minimum of 2.0 on a 4.0 scale at the University of Northern Colorado.

 - Students are placed on academic probation up to the next 24 credit hours at UNC if the cumulative grade point average (GPA) falls below a 2.0.
-When the cumulative GPA is raised to 2.0 or higher, the student will return to good academic standing.
+When the cumulative GPA is raised to 2.0 or higher within the 24 probation credit window, the student will return to good academic standing.

-- Students on academic probation who do not raise their cumulative grade point average to 2.0 or higher after completing 24 credit hours at UNC will be suspended.
+- Students on academic probation who do not raise their cumulative grade point average to 2.0 or higher after at the conclusion of the 24 probation credit hours at UNC will be suspended.

 - While on probation, if the student’s cumulative GPA falls below a 1.00, the student will be automatically suspended.